Research News - January / February 2022 #7

 All you have to do is "Like" the YouTube video before 1 March to support this project!

-News on valorisation, partnerships and intellectual property
+Information on development, partnerships and intellectual property

-This ordinance transposes the regime applicable to inventions and software of employees to persons not employed by the research structure, such as trainees, foreign doctoral students and professors or directors emeritus. |
+This decree transposes the regime applicable to employee inventions and software to persons not employed by the research organisation, such as trainees, foreign doctoral students and emeritus professors or directors.

 Scientific and Technical Culture